YunZiA/HyperStar/README_EN-US.md

 ## Chat & Feedback Group

-You can join the group to exchange information or provide feedback on any issues you encounter.。
+You can join the group to exchange information or provide feedback on any issues you encounter.

 [![badge_qgroup]][qgroup_url]
 [![badge_telegram]][telegram_url]